exterior amangani

 Until next time, Jackson Hole

 Sometimes it is best to have not seen and done it all.
 To leave something behind for another day —a reason to return.
-The iconic male moose had eluded us those five days, despite the fact that our eyes were peeled for him at every turn.
-We had seen our fair share of wildlife in Jackson Hole, our fair share of snow-capped Teton mountain views, and epic hiking adventures.
+The iconic male moose had eluded us those five days, even though our eyes were peeled for him at every turn.
+We had seen our fair share of wildlife in Jackson Hole, snow-capped Teton mountain views, and epic hiking adventures.

 Until next time, Jackson Hole.